World Computer Chess Championship

-World Computer Chess Championship (WCCC) is an event held periodically since 1974 where computer chess engines compete against each other.
+World Computer Chess Championship (WCCC) was an event held periodically from 1974 to 2024 where computer chess engines compete against each other.
 The event is organized by the International Computer Games Association (ICGA, until 2002 ICCA).
-It is often held in conjunction with the World Computer Speed Chess Championship and the Computer Olympiad, a collection of computer tournaments for other board games.
+It was often held in conjunction with the World Computer Speed Chess Championship and the Computer Olympiad, a collection of computer tournaments for other board games.
 Instead of using engine protocols, the games are played on physical boards by human operators.

-The WCCC is open to all types of computers including microprocessors, supercomputers, clusters, and dedicated chess hardware.
+The WCCC was open to all types of computers including microprocessors, supercomputers, clusters, and dedicated chess hardware.